rockmenjack/godepgraph/README.md

 ## Use

-cd to the project of interested, run:
+cd to the project of interest, run:
 ```
 godepgraph -nogomod <some package path>
 ```